Kata Bella Logo

 Chiang Mai Walking Street

 This is probably the biggest market in Chiang Mai, held every Sunday.
 It stretches from Tha Pae Gate all the way to Wat Phra Singh – if you walk the whole route, it’s around 1 km long.
-Most vendors sell handcrafted items, clothes, and souvenirs, but you’ll also find lively food markets inside the courtyards of two temples along the way.
-Once your tummy is full, you can browse the shops or surrender to the joy of a foot massage which you can find right outside the temples – like….a whole street of pop up foot massage chairs.
+Most vendors sell handcrafted items, clothes, and souvenirs, but you’ll also find buzzing food markets inside the courtyards of two temples along the way.
+Once your tummy is full, you can browse the street vendors or surrender to the joy of a foot massage which you can find right outside the temples – like….a whole street of pop up foot massage chairs.

 🍜 Food and drink highlights: chicken and pork skewers, grilled oyster mushrooms, pad thai, longan juice